Skip to content

 • #variantCount<E>()

-If you are doing serious compile-time work, move from this page to Comptime.
+If you are doing compile-time code generation or reflection work, see Comptime.

 Compile-Time Diagnostics and Embedding